 Operations management focuses on the analysis, design, and management of the operations that produce and deliver goods and services.
 It applies structured, quantitative techniques to analyze and design business operations and to support effective business decision making.
 Operations management helps evaluate and select actions based on information, process analysis, and quantitative modeling.
 There are tremendous opportunities for the effective application of these tools, techniques, and methods in a wide range of business operations including service operations, manufacturing, distribution, transportation, logistics, supply chain management, revenue management, quality management, finance, human resources, information systems, marketing, and strategic planning.
 Operations management can be effectively applied to virtually every component of an organization.
-The OM master's degree program features two focused areas of study (operations management, enterprise integration) and a decision analytics track.
+The OM master's degree program features two curriculum options, operations management and operations management with the decision analytics track.

 |OM 500||MGT Science & Spreadsheet Mod||3|

 |Choose either OM (Traditional) or OM (with Decision Analytics Track)||21|

 |OM 517||Supply Chain Modeling & Analys||3|

 |OM 527||Purchasing and Sourcing||3|

 |OM 525||Effective Quality Management||3|

 |Adv.
 Import/Export Strategy|